Valence (chemistry): Valence versus oxidation state

 Because of the ambiguity of the term valence, other notations are currently preferred.
-Beside the system of oxidation states (also called oxidation numbers) as used in Stock nomenclature for coordination compounds, and the lambda notation, as used in the IUPAC nomenclature of inorganic chemistry, oxidation state is a more clear indication of the electronic state of atoms in a molecule.
+Beside the lambda notation, as used in the IUPAC nomenclature of inorganic chemistry, oxidation state is a more clear indication of the electronic state of atoms in a molecule.

 The oxidation state of an atom in a molecule gives the number of valence electrons it has gained or lost.
 In contrast to the valency number, the oxidation state can be positive (for an electropositive atom) or negative (for an electronegative atom).

 Elements in a high oxidation state have an oxidation state higher than +4, and also, elements in a high valence state (hypervalent elements) have a valence higher than 4.
 For example, in perchlorates ClO4-, chlorine has 7 valence bonds (thus, it is heptavalent, in other words, it has valence 7), and it has oxidation state +7; in ruthenium tetroxide RuO4, ruthenium has 8 valence bonds (thus, it is octavalent, in other words, it has valence 8), and it has oxidation state +8.

-In some scenarios, the difference between valence and oxidation state arises.
-Valence and oxidation state of the same atom may not be the same.
-For example, in disulfur decafluoride molecule S2F10, each sulfur atom has 6 valence bonds (5 single bonds with fluorine atoms and 1 single bond with sulfur atom), thus, each sulfur atom is hexavalent, in other words, it has valence 6, but has oxidation state +5.
-In dioxygen molecule O2, each oxygen atom has 2 valence bonds, thus, each oxygen atom is divalent, in other words, it has valence 2, but has oxidation state 0.
-In acetylene H\sC≡C\sH, each carbon atom has 4 valence bonds (1 single bond with hydrogen atom and 3 single bonds with carbon atom), thus, each carbon atom is tetravalent, in other words, it has valence 4, but has oxidation state −1.
+In some molecules, there is a difference between valence and oxidation state for a given atom.
+For example, in disulfur decafluoride molecule S2F10, each sulfur atom has 6 valence bonds (5 single bonds with fluorine atoms and 1 single bond with the other sulfur atom).
+Thus, each sulfur atom is hexavalent or has valence 6, but has oxidation state +5.
+In the dioxygen molecule O2, each oxygen atom has 2 valence bonds and so is divalent (valence 2), but has oxidation state 0.
+In acetylene H\sC≡C\sH, each carbon atom has 4 valence bonds (1 single bond with hydrogen atom and a triple bond with the other carbon atom).
+Each carbon atom is tetravalent (valence 4), but has oxidation state −1.